ndesai96/houseplants/README.md

 ### CA Certificate

-The `certs` directory contains the scripts and configuration files needed to generate the certificates for end-to-end mTLS authentication.
+The `certs` directory contains the scripts needed to generate the certificates for end-to-end mTLS authentication.
 This ensures that all communication between the sensor, gateway, collector, and MQTT broker is encrypted and secure.

 Generate a root CA certificate and private key for signing other certificates: